ganeshpc/node-file-server-no-library/README.md

 # node-file-server-no-library

-Creating a file server without using http library such as express.
+This is simple file server created using node.
+The idea is to do it with basic http package provided by the node.
+Without the use of libraries such as express.